binduMashal/com.e2e.innosabi/README.md

 # com.e2e.innosabi

-This is a simple end to end testing for innosabi testing challenge
+This is a simple end to end testing prototype for innosabi testing challenge

 All the tests are available in com.e2e.innosabi.E2E_protoType class